ju-sh/colorviews/README.md

 These float values may be converted to their integer equivalent using `scale()`function of the colorviews package.

 ## Color objects
-`Color` objects can be store colors without alpha value.
+`Color` objects can be used to store colors without alpha value.

 ### Creating Color objects
 #### From color RGB integer value